enzo-project/enzo-e/doc/source/user/problem_method.rst

 to the method described in Mark R. Krumholz et al 2004, ApJ, 611, 399.
 Furthermore, the density change is limited in the same way as in ``"threshold"`` accretion.

-In ``"flux"`` flavour accretion, the density change in each cell is calculated according to the method described in Andreas Bleuler & Romain Teyssier 2004, MNRAS, 445, 4015-4036.
+In ``"flux"`` flavor accretion, the density change in each cell is calculated according to the method described in Andreas Bleuler & Romain Teyssier 2004, MNRAS, 445, 4015-4036.
 Furthermore, the density change is limited in the same way as in ``"threshold"`` accretion.

+In ``"dummy"`` flavor accretion, no accretion is done (essentially, the accretion rate is zero).
+This can be useful for testing purposes.

 This method can only be used if ``"merge_sinks"`` is also used, with ``"merge_sinks"`` preceding ``"accretion"``.
 In addition, this method requires the use of three spatial dimensions.